AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 #### Credentials

-get trusted access to resources without having to share the actual passwords are stored in an obfuscated form on the jenkins master
+Get trusted access to resources without having to share the actual passwords are stored in an obfuscated form on the jenkins master

 An internal unique ID by which these credentials are identified from jobs and other